What Can You Do to Contact Your Debtors Over Social Media?

-- You need to disclose your identity and purpose – as the FDCPA act of 1977, Section 807(1) specifies, you need to disclose your identity and the purpose of your message in the initial rounds of communication with your client/debtor.
+- You need to disclose your identity and purpose – as the FDCPA Act of 1977, Section 807(1) specifies, you need to disclose your identity and the purpose of your message in the initial rounds of communication with your client/debtor.
 You must also make your intentions of using any and all the information gathered from the conversation for debt collection purposes completely clear.
-This disclosure provisions apply to any and all messages/texts/other forms of communications sent by the creditors to their consumers.
+These disclosure provisions apply to any and all messages/texts/other forms of communications sent by creditors to their consumers.

 When are the situations where you can actually send messages to your debtor over social media?

 - When you are sure that the profile/channel is solely used by the debtor only.
-No one else should be privy to the messages sent by you/collection party to the debtor.
+No one else should be privy to the messages sent by you/the collection party to the debtor.